onjen/python-unified-planning-pyperplan/README.md

+# READ ONLY
+This project moved to Debian Salsa [here](https://salsa.debian.org/rothe/python-unified-planning-pyperplan)

 # Integration of Pyperplan with the Unified Planning Library

 This is the integrator for the [pyperplan](https://github.com/aibasel/pyperplan) planning system, a classical planner based on different search heuristics.
 Pyperplan supports action based problems with hierarchical typing.